 - People who choose homeopathy may put their health at risk if they reject or delay treatments for which there is good evidence for safety and effectiveness.

 - People who are considering whether to use homeopathy should first get advice from a registered health practitioner.
-Those who use homeopathy should tell their health practitioner, and should keep taking any prescribed treatments.
+Those who use homeopathy should tell their health practitioner and should keep taking any prescribed treatments.

 This is a massive meta-review with significant depth and breadth of scientific research into homeopathy.
 And we can now conclude very clearly that homeopathy cannot cure anything but thirst but at a great price.

 At the very best, homeopathy exhibits a placebo effect.
 In medicine, a placebo effect means that the product did not work.
 The placebo cannot be given in place of another medication that the physician reasonably expects to be more effective.
-Administration of placebo should be considered when a patient is refractory to standard treatment, suffers from its side effects, or is in a situation where standard treatment does not exist.
+The administration of a placebo should be considered when a patient is refractory to standard treatment, suffers from its side effects, or is in a situation where standard treatment does not exist.
 None of these apply to homeopathy.

 Why is homeopathy a scam?